 This example updates CRLs on day one of the schedule at 01:00, 03:00, and 18:00, and on day two of the schedule at 02:00, 05:00, and 17:00.
 On day three the cycle starts again.

 The semicolon indicates a new day.
 Starting the list with a semicolon results in an initial day where no CRLs are generated.
 Likewise, ending the list with a semicolon adds a final day to the schedule where no CRLs are generated.
 Two semicolons together result in a day with no CRL generation.

 To set full CRL updates independent of delta updates, the list of times accepts time values prepended with an asterisk to indicate when full CRL updates should occur:

 This example generates delta CRL updates on day one at 01:00, 03:00, and 18:00, with a full and delta CRL update at 23:00.
 On day two, delta CRLs are updated at 02:00, 05:00, and 21:00, with a full and delta CRL update at 23:30.
 On day three, the cycle starts again.

-The semicolon and asterisk syntax works in both the console and when manually editing the
+Both the semicolon and asterisk syntax works in the console.